divnix/std/docs/tutorials/hello-moon/Readme.md

 $ std //automation/devshells/default:enter
 ```

-Since we have declared the devshell Organelle as a `clades.devshells`, `std` auments it's Targets with the Clade Actions.
+Since we have declared the devshell Cell Block as a `clades.devshells`, `std` auments it's Targets with the Clade Actions.

 See [`clades.devshells`][clades-devshells] for more details on the available Actions and their implementation.